RUTHIVANAMAZANGAH/SQL/Healthcare Readmission Analysis/README.md

 ## Project Overview

-This project analyzes hospital readmission patterns using a dataset containing 101,766 patient encounters from 130 U.S. hospitals.
+This project analyzes hospital readmission patterns using a dataset containing 101,766 patient encounters from Diabetes 130 U.S. hospitals between the 1999–2008.

 ## Objectives